Vacuum leak symptoms — causes and fixes

 However, if you notice the RPM going up and down constantly, and you aren’t pressing the throttle, it’s a clear sign.
 It doesn’t only have to be rough idling either – RPM shifts are possible even as you are driving in case of a vacuum leak.

 One of the symptoms that often follows up right after rough idling is the “check engine” light glowing on your dashboard.
 Of course, this light can be associated with many other reasons like the failed oxygen sensor, bad spark plugs, or problems with fuel injection.

 However, if you experience frequent RPM changes and the check engine light glows up, it’s a combustion issue.
 So, it’s either a vacuum leak or an issue with the fuel delivery system.
-The check engine light won’t tell you it’s a vacuum leak issue by itself, but it’s a solid indicator combined with power loss and hissing noises.
+The check engine light won’t tell you it’s a vacuum leak issue by itself, but it’s a solid indicator and you shouldn’t drive with the check engine light on.

 Clogs in the engine’s power distribution